sharmainec/tp/docs/UserGuide.md

 <br/>

-LingoGO! is a **desktop flashcards app** for **university students who use English as their first language** and are trying to **learn a new language**.
-Founded on the widely established learning technique of **spaced-repetition**, LingoGO! takes all the benefits of pen-and-paper flashcards in learning, and brings them to the next level with our **powerful search** and **sharing features** -- *without the hassle* of managing actual physical ones.
-Coupled with our unique **Command Line Interface (CLI)** and an elegant **Graphical User Interface (GUI)** to accompany it, LingoGO! is sure to delight you, and empower you on your journey in mastering the new language you *have always wanted*.
+LingoGO! is a **digital flashcard app** for **university students who use English as their first language** and are trying to **learn a new language**.

+Capitalizing on the widely established learning technique of **spaced repetition** that flashcards provide, LingoGO! elevates your learning through **powerful search and sharing features** - removing the hassle of managing physical flashcards.
+Coupled with a unique **Command Line Interface (CLI)** and an elegant **Graphical User Interface (GUI)** to accompany it, LingoGO! is sure to empower you on your journey in mastering the new language you have always wanted.

-LingoGO! currently already supports **all languages that can be represented on your computer**.
-Do look forward to trying out the following features:
+LingoGO! supports **all languages that can be represented on your computer**.
+LingoGO! aims to transform your language learning journey, allowing you to:
-* Create and manage over thousands of flashcards.
+* **Create and manage** over **thousands** of flashcards.
-* Find your flashcards easily from using our find and filter features.
+* **Find your flashcards easily** with our find and filter features.
-* Back up and share your flashcards with other using our import and export features.
+* **Back up and share** your flashcards with others using our import and export features.
-* Practise with your flashcards in a dedicated questionnaire mode.
+* **Practise** with your flashcards in a dedicated questionnaire mode.

 Detailed information about these features can be found under the [Modes](#modes), [General commands](#general-commands), [List mode commands](#list-mode-commands) and [Slideshow mode commands](#slideshow-mode-commands) sections in this user guide.